 Before being elected Sheriff, Steve had the privilege of serving under two former Sheriffs.
 Beginning in 1980, he served as a Special Deputy and then later as a Deputy Sheriff.

 He was elected Sheriff in November 1998 at age 39, and was sworn in to office in December 1998.
-Sheriff Bizzell is the longest serving Sheriff in Johnston County history, currently in his fifth term.
+Sheriff Bizzell is the longest serving Sheriff in Johnston County history, currently in his sixth term.

 Having the honor to serve as Sheriff of Johnston County is a goal Sheriff Bizzell has had since a young boy.
 He has proven himself to be an effective leader, and has been voted Best Civic Leader in Johnston County on three separate occasions.